Clinical Psychology Degree and Career Guide

 In the table below, we have compiled a list of the best value colleges and universities that offer APA-accredited doctoral programs in clinical psychology.
-All of the schools included are not-for-profit institutions with low net prices (under $20,000 per year) and a high graduation rate (70% or higher).
-We’ve also included other information to consider, such as the applicable degrees offered at each school, the percentage of tenured faculty, and US News & World Report national and graduate clinical rankings.
-You can sort the table by any of the columns by clicking on the header.
+All of the schools included are not-for-profit institutions with undergraduate net prices under $20,000 per year and undergraduate graduation rates of 70% or higher.
+(High undergraduate graduation rates tend to be an indicator of a school’s success, and net price is important to prospective students as they consider the return on their investment).
+We’ve also included other information to consider, such as related degrees offered at each school, the percentage of tenured faculty, and US News & World Report national and graduate clinical rankings.

 |University of Central Florida||MA Clinical Psychology;|